Sovos-Compliance/csharp-script/README.md

 Assert.AreEqual(2, expression.Execute());
 ```

-finally, to for optimal performance in cases where you have thousends of expresions, you want to bundle them together in one instance CSharpExpression class.
+for optimal performance in cases where you have thousends of expressions, you want to bundle them together in one instance CSharpExpression class.
 See this example:

 ```C#